lapolis/palinka_c2/README.md

 ### v0.3
 Well, from now on, it just works.
 Added functionalities:
-- some fixes here and there
+- Some fixes here and there
+- Users can choose between HTTP and HTTPS
 - Listener nice info preview
 - Auto generate powershell implant
 - Agents use listener enc key only for init, then switch to agent key
+- Can encrypt DB
+- Added few args
 ### v0.2
 Added functionalities:
 - Interactive menu